'Tis the season to join a parkrun

 Building community one Saturday at a time

-Medibank research from 2021 shows that one in three Australians felt high levels of loneliness, but many of us still find it difficult to recognise loneliness in both ourselves and in others.
-Concerningly, research suggests loneliness is associated with higher rates of some cancers, stroke, coronary heart disease and mental illness, including depression.
+Medibank research shows that one in 3 Australians feel high levels of loneliness, but many of us find it difficult to recognise loneliness in both ourselves and in others.
+For many, the holiday season can unmask stronger feelings of loneliness or isolation that the busyness of the year kept at bay.

 Providing an antidote to loneliness, parkrun welcomes people of all ages and fitness levels to gather and connect with their community each Saturday.
 And the good news is, running is optional!